Deutsche-Digitale-Bibliothek/ddb-virtualexhibitions/README.md

 ```
 (Do not miss the dot at the end)

-## Omeka 2.5 Branch
+## Omeka Version 2.6.1

-This is built upon Omeka 2.5 Release
+This is built upon Omeka Version 2.6.1 Release